turingschool/curriculum/tutorials/models/validations.markdown

 Rare is the true need for a custom validation, but it can be done when none of the above will work.

+For custom validations, call the `validate` method with a symbol specifying the instance method to be called.
+When a record is saved, that method will be called.

 ```ruby
 validate :not_spammy